Ellen is a former copywriter for pc/nametag.

 Applicable to all types and sizes of events, ISO 20121 covers everything from a one-day, 50-person meeting to a five-day outdoor music festival.
 Its flexibility and versatility make it easy for meeting and event planners to scale across all sizes and shapes of events they manage.

 The implementation approach is also simplified with a four-step process known as PDCA or Plan-Do-Check-Act.
 This process makes it easy for organizations to systematically test sustainability initiatives, access the results and implement the strategies that work best.

 ISO demonstrates sustainability in a globally recognized manner, so events in different geographical locations with different sustainability issues are still able to apply the ISO 20121 framework.
-Additionally, it offers a common language for the event management industry with a plan for global tendering and resources for health, safety and environmental regulators.
+Additionally, it offers a common language for the event management and project management industry with a long term plan for global tendering and resources for health, safety and environmental regulators.